Monday, September 16, 2019

 somewhere around the early to mid 2010’s Disney quit doing that, and for most of their classic films that extended were back to their theatrical cuts.

-Bedknobs and Broomsticks 25th Annversary edition 139 mins 1996 (LaserDisc 1996/VHS Disney DVD 2001/Disney DVD 2009) restoration director: Scott MacQueen
+Bedknobs and Broomsticks 25th Anniversary edition 139 mins 1996 (Laserdisc 1996/VHS Disney DVD 2001/Disney DVD 2009) restoration director: Scott MacQueen

-The Happiest Millionare Roadshow Cut 172 mins 1999 (Anchor Bay VHS DVD 1999/Disney DVD 2004)
+The Happiest Millionaire Roadshow Cut 172 mins 1999 (Anchor Bay VHS DVD 1999/Disney DVD 2004)

 http://articles.latimes….9/entertainment/ca-60536

-Fantasia 60th Annversary Roadshow Cut 2000 124 mins (Disney DVD 2000/Disney Bluray and DVD 2010) restoration director: Scott MacQueen
+Fantasia 60th Anniversary Roadshow Cut 2000 124 mins (Disney DVD 2000/Disney Blu-ray and DVD 2010) restoration director: Scott MacQueen

-so Cory Burton was brought in to redub Deems.
+so, Cory Burton was brought in to redub Deems.

 there was an attempt to make a longer version of Watcher in the Woods (1980)